udayakumar-s/ej2-angular-docs/ej2-angular/grid/columns/column-resizing.md

 {% previewsample "page.domainurl/code-snippet/grid/resize-cs3" %}

+> The `maxWidth` and `minWidth` properties will be considered only when the user resizes the column.
+When resizing the window, these properties will not be considered.
+This is because columns cannot be re-rendered when resizing the window.

 ## Resize stacked column

 Stacked columns can be resized by clicking and dragging the right edge of the stacked column header.
 While dragging, the width of the respective child columns will be resized at the same time.
 You can disable resize for any particular stacked column by setting [`allowResizing`](https://ej2.syncfusion.com/angular/documentation/api/grid/columnDirective/#allowresizing) as **false** to its columns.